History of Val Thorens

 The 150-person Cime de Caron cable car was opened in 1982, and it was the largest cable car in the world at the time.

 Investment in Val Thorens' lifts has continued up to the present day.
-There are now four funitel lifts in Val Thorens - Peclet, Grand Fond, Bouquetin, and the Funitel de Thorens, which was brand new for the 2011/12 winter season.
-Deux Lacs and 3 Valleys 2 chairlifts are to be replaced for the 2013/14 winter season.
+There are now four funitel lifts in Val Thorens - Péclet, Grand Fond, 3 Vallées, and the Funitel de Thorens, which was brand new for the 2011/12 winter season.
+Deux Lacs and 3 Valleys 2 chairlifts were replaced for the 2013/14 winter season, while summer 2014 sees faster and more modern Plan de l' Eau and Portette chairs being put in place.

 This is an interesting video made by the tourist office (in French only).
 There are interviews with some of the key figures involved in the early days of Val Thorens, and some nice early photos and footage.